 Traditionally, invoice processing has been primarily paper-based.
-They are commonly received via US mail, fax or email, and then printed for processing.
-As invoices get opened, they need to be distributed to the appropriate manager for approval.
-This typically means they get placed in mailboxes or on desks, often with no communication involved.
+They are commonly received via US mail or email, and printed for processing.
+As invoices get opened, they need to be distributed to the appropriate manager for approval and execution.
+This typically means they get placed in mailboxes or on desks, often with no communication involved on the desirable outcome.

 Other things that can and do go wrong:

 - Invoice gets passed to the wrong manager

 - Delays cause you to pay invoices late